RevealBi/sdk-samples-java/upmedia-backend-spring/README.md

 ```sh
 mvn spring-boot:run
 ```
+This will execute the spring-boot server at port 8080, you can verify the server is working properly by accessing http://localhost:8080/upmedia-backend/reveal-api/DashboardFile/Sales that will return the JSON document for the Sales sample dashboard.

-This will execute the spring-boot server at port 8080, this project provides only the backend piece, you can use it along [upmedia-react](https://github.com/RevealBi/sdk-samples-react/tree/main/upmedia-react) for the frontend.
+This project provides only the backend piece, you can use it along [upmedia-react](https://github.com/RevealBi/sdk-samples-react/tree/main/upmedia-react) for the frontend.